mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 }
 ```

-Another new property wrapper is StateObject.
-StateObject works similarly to State property wrapper.
-It allocates memory inside the SwiftUI framework and stores your ObservableObject there.
-It allows to ObservableObject to survive during view updates.
+Another new property wrapper is *StateObject*. *StateObject* works similarly to *State* property wrapper.
+It allocates memory inside the *SwiftUI* framework and stores your *ObservableObject* there.
+It allows to *ObservableObject* to survive during view updates.

 ```swift
 @main